Betsafe launches new sportsbook in Colorado

 As competition hots up in the Colorado online gambling market, customers will have opportunities to take advantage of the bonuses on offer.

-Sportsbooks in Colorado will be offering players a vast array of bonuses and offers to encourage them to sign up.
-Typically, sportsbooks offer bonuses in three different formats.
+Sportsbooks in Colorado now offer players a vast array of bonuses and offers to encourage them to sign up.
+Typically, sportsbooks offer bonuses in three different formats which we cover in this guide.
+Below, we take a look at some of the best Colorado sportsbook promos available today.

 Which Colorado online sportsbooks offer the best free welcome bonuses?
 Here is the list: